chessmasterhong/impact-atmosphere/README.md

 ## Bugs and Known Issues

 * Plugin may not have correct calculations for other time zones.
 Current calculations assume Eastern Standard Time (UTC-0500) and Eastern Daylight Time (UTC-0400).
+* Plugin breaks (fails in its computations) when the latitude becomes too large (as it approaches the North and South Poles, specifically around the Arctic and Antarctic Circles).

 ## TODO

 * Fix calculations and add support for arbitrary timezones.
+* Fix calculations and add support for arbitrary latitudes.
 * Compute sunrise and sunset duration based on season and geographical coordinates.
 * Improve accuracy of ambient brightness and colors during sunrise and sunset.
 Current calculations assume linear brightness relative to sunrise/sunset duration.
+(Maybe consider looking at [Rayleigh scattering](http://en.wikipedia.org/wiki/Rayleigh_scattering) and [Mie scattering](http://en.wikipedia.org/wiki/Mie_scattering)?).

 ## Credits